top of page

 ree

-In addition to managing my dog’s anxiety and the vet visit, I am also preparing to have numerous stitches removed from my ankle.
-It has been two and a half weeks since I underwent surgery, and while the healing process is progressing, I am eager to have the stitches taken out so that I can return to my normal activities without the discomfort they bring.
-The anticipation of this small but significant procedure adds another layer of complexity to my day.
+Besides dealing with my dog's anxiety and the vet visit, I'm also getting ready to have a bunch of stitches taken out of my ankle.
+It's been two and a half weeks since my surgery, and while I'm healing up, I'm really looking forward to getting the stitches out so I can get back to my usual activities without the discomfort.
+The anticipation of this little but important procedure just adds another layer to my day.

-After my appointment, I will need to visit a patient in another city.
-This requires some planning, as it involves not only travel but also ensuring that I have everything I need for the visit.
-I find these moments of connection with others to be rewarding, yet they also add to the hustle and bustle of my already busy schedule.
+After my appointment, I've got to head out to see a patient in another city.
+This means I need to plan ahead since it's not just about the travel but also making sure I’ve got everything I need for the visit.
+I really enjoy these moments of connecting with others, but they do add to the craziness of my already packed schedule.

-Once I’ve completed these tasks, I have to make a stop at Walmart to buy groceries.
-I also need to pick up a new can opener, as the one I purchased just two weeks ago has already broken.
-It’s frustrating how often items seem to fail these days, and it feels like many companies are cutting corners to save costs, which ultimately affects the quality of their products.
-I can only hope that when I go to Walmart, I can find the receipt or at least remember where I purchased the can opener so that I can address the issue with the company.
-Unfortunately, they have a rather convoluted process for obtaining a refund, which I anticipate will be a hassle.
+Once that's done, I need to swing by Walmart for groceries.
+I also have to grab a new can opener because the one I bought just two weeks ago is already busted.
+It’s so annoying how stuff seems to break so quickly these days, and it feels like companies are skimping on quality to save money.
+I just hope I can find the receipt or at least remember where I got the can opener so I can deal with the company.
+Their refund process is a bit of a pain, so I’m not looking forward to that.

 A Lesson Learned